The ongoing redevelopment of Sydney’s inner city and city fringe is driving a dining renaissance, with new venues opening all the time.

 Long Chim offers a very cool, but at the same time, very accessible dining experience.

-Sydney’s Barangaroo redevelopment has opened up a whole new world of harbourside dining, and Banksii Vermouth Bar & Bistro is situated right in the heart of the action.
+Sydney’s Barangaroo redevelopment has opened up a whole new world of harbourside dining, and Banksii Vermouth Bar and Bistro is situated right in the heart of the action.

 This dynamic eatery by husband and wife duo Hamish Ingham (chef) and Rebecca Lines (sommelier), formerly of Bar H, is named in honour of Sir Joseph Banks — the famous 17th century botanist who visited Australia’s east coast with Captain James Cook in 1770.
 The eatery offers subtle flavour combinations across a modern Mediterranean-influenced menu, along with a range of accompanying vermouths (fortified wines infused with a variety of botanicals — and hence the nod to Banks).